 - I have heard that Microsoft sponsors an Elevate America veterans initiative to help our country's veterans and their spouses acquire the skills and resources that they need to be successful in today's workplace.
 What is this initiative?

 Through this initiative, Microsoft convenes a coalition of public, private and non-profit organisations that are interested in contributing expertise, cash and in-kind resources to help U.S. veterans and their spouses build the skills and access the resources that they need to be successful in today's workforce.

 - How do I qualify for access to the benefits and exams dashboard?

 The benefits and exams dashboard is available if you have passed a Microsoft qualified exam.
-It provides customized resources specific to your achievements and certifications.
+It provides customised resources specific to your achievements and certifications.

-- How do I access the Microsoft Certification benefits and exams dashboard the first time?
+- How do I access the Microsoft Certification benefits and exams dashboard for the first time?